rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 # Lab Report 1 Week 2

-## How to: Logging Into a Course Specific Account on ieng6
+## How To: Logging Into a Course Specific Account on ieng6
 ---

 <br>